inspatiallabs/inspatial-dev/CONTRIBUTING.md

 # 🚀 Contributing to InSpatial Core

 First off, thank you for considering contributing to InSpatial!
-It's people like you that make this project such a great tool. 🎉
+It's people like you that make open source such a great medium for collaboration and innovation 🎉

 ## 🌟 How Can I Contribute?